-For further information, refer to Appendix E of AC 119-07 and 138-03 - Management of change for air transport and aerial work operators, which is specific to Part 138 operations.
+For further information, refer to Appendix E of AC 138-03 - Management of change for aviation organisations, which is specific to Part 138 operations.

 AMC 138.015 Definition of task specialist

 GM 138.015 Definition of task specialist

 A task specialist is a crew member who carries out a function related to the aerial work operation in flight.
 Examples of a task specialist would include a camera operator in an aerial filming operation, or a shooter in an aerial culling operation.
 Additionally, in accordance with section 3.02 of the Part 138 MOS, flight crew members or air crew members can also be the task specialist for a flight.
 In relation to flight crew members, they can only be the task specialist where only flight crew are carried on the aircraft (see subsection 3.02(2) of the Part 138 MOS).